vermilion00/qmk_firmware/docs/features/analog_matrix.md

 ```json
 "invert_adc: false
 ```
-This feature assumes that the value of a released switch is higher than the value of a pressed switch, which should be the default for most of-the-shelf keyboards.
+The analog matrix logic assumes that the ADC value of a released switch is higher than the value of a pressed switch, which should be the default for most of-the-shelf keyboards.
 If this is not the case, set this to true.

 ```json
 "layouts": {